 Chase Sapphire Preferred® Card

 If your goal is earning a generous signup bonus but you want to travel, you should also consider the Chase Sapphire Preferred® Card.
-This card starts you off with 60,000 points when you spend $4,000 on your card within three months of account opening.
+This card starts you off with 80,000 points when you spend $4,000 on your card within three months of account opening.
+That's $1,000 when you redeem through Chase Ultimate Rewards®.
+Plus earn up to $50 in statement credits towards grocery store purchases within your first year of account opening.
 You also earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
 This card does charge a $95 annual fee, but the rewards you earn can be invaluable.
 Not only can you cash in your points for gift cards, merchandise, or statement credits, but you can use them for travel through the Chase portal or for 1:1 transfers to airline and hotel partners like Southwest Rapid Rewards, United MileagePlus, Marriott Bonvoy, and World or Hyatt.

 Credit One Bank® Visa® Credit Card with Cash Back Rewards: Earn Cash Back Rewards

 If you want to turn your quarterly tax payment into cash back rewards, check out the Credit One Bank® Visa® Credit Card with Cash Back Rewards.
 Even with less than perfect credit, qualified applicants will receive benefits such as 1% cash back rewards on all purchases, no annual fee, and a competitive APR.
 Terms apply.

 What to Watch Out For